Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Introduction

 \section{Introduction}

-The Schrödinger bridge problem has emerged as a powerful framework in modern generative modelling and unpaired image-to-image translation.
-It formulates the task of transforming an initial distribution into a target one via a probabilistic coupling that is as close as possible—in the sense of relative entropy—to a prescribed reference dynamics.
-In the present paper, we assume that both initial and target distributions are absolutely continuous and denote their densities with respect to the Lebesgue measure by $\rho_0$ and $\rho_T$, respectively.
+The Schrödinger bridge problem has emerged as a powerful framework in modern generative modelling and unpaired data translation (in particular, image-to-image translation).
+It formulates the task of transforming an initial distribution into a target one via a probabilistic coupling that is as close as possible to a prescribed reference dynamics in the sense of relative entropy.
+In the present paper, we assume that both the initial and target distributions are absolutely continuous and denote their densities with respect to the Lebesgue measure by $\rho_0$ and $\rho_T$, respectively.